synboxdev/WitcherGuessr/README.md

 ## Contributing

-Probably the most lacking aspect of this project is the lack of panoramic images (locations).
+Probably the most lacking aspect of this project is the lack of panorama images (locations).
 That's where you, the community, can easily help out!

-On the off chance that you own an NVIDIA graphics card (which I unfortunately do not) - you could probably use [NVIDIA Ansel](https://www.nvidia.com/en-us/geforce/geforce-experience/ansel/) which fortunately supports [The Witcher 3: Wild Hunt](https://www.nvidia.com/en-us/geforce/geforce-experience/games/).
-I have not had a chance to try this piece of software, but by the looks of it, it could be very very useful to the development of this project.
+On the off chance that you own an NVIDIA graphics card (which I unfortunately do not) - you could probably use [NVIDIA Ansel](https://www.nvidia.com/en-us/geforce/geforce-experience/ansel/) which fortunately supports [The Witcher 3: Wild Hunt](https://www.nvidia.com/en-us/geforce/geforce-experience/games/) and could be used to take high quality, 360° degree panorama images that could be added to this project.
+I have not had a chance to try this piece of software, but by the looks of it, it could be extremely useful to the development of this project.

-Generally speaking, any and all positive contributions are welcome, including features, bugfixes and of course - panoramic images themselves.
+Generally speaking, any and all positive contributions are welcome, including features, bugfixes and of course - panorama images themselves.
 See [contributing documentation](CONTRIBUTING.md) for more details.

 ## Technology stack